nicktaras/redux-ts-state-test/README.md

 `npm run build`

-`/build` can be deployed to a chsoen web server location.
+`/build` can be deployed to a chosen web server.

-## development of this library.

-See Developers Page inside Wiki
+For local dev, try using Nodes 'http-server'

 ### help / questions / improvements